More than 15,000 Australians get home care tips from our monthly newsletter

 Aged Care Worker Job Outlook

 The job outlook for aged care workers is excellent.
-From 2014 to 2019, 45,800 jobs were added in this industry (a growth of almost 35%).
+From 2023 to 2024, 30,200 jobs were added in the industry (an annual growth of almost 10%).
 Australia’s population is ageing, so the need for aged care workers is expected to continue to grow.

-In the wake of the global pandemic, now is a great time to enter the healthcare field.
+Now is a great time to enter the healthcare field.
 Aged care workers are in high demand.
 And because there are so many opportunities for entry-level workers, the aged care industry is an excellent way to get started in the aged care industry and begin a career with significant potential for growth.

 Scroll to Top